edgelesssys/contrast/docs/docs/getting-started/deployment.md

 ## 6. Verify deployment

-n different scenarios, users of an app may want to verify its security and identity before sharing data, for example, before casting a vote.
+In many scenarios, users may require assurance of an application's security and integrity before interacting with it—for example, prior to submitting sensitive data or casting a vote.

-With Contrast, a user only needs a single remote-attestation step to verify the deployment - regardless of the size or scale of the deployment.
+Contrast enables this through a single remote attestation step, regardless of the size or complexity of the deployment.
-Contrast is designed such that, by verifying the Coordinator, the user transitively verifies those systems the Coordinator has already verified or will verify in the future.
+By attesting the Coordinator, the user transitively attests all workloads that the Coordinator has verified or will verify according to the defined manifest.

-Successful verification of the Coordinator means that the user can be sure that the given manifest will be enforced.
+A successful attestation of the Coordinator provides a strong guarantee that the deployment adheres to the reference values specified in the `manifest.json`.

 ### Verifying the Coordinator